Webinar video: TinyML for industrial use cases with STMicroelectronics and AvnetTinyMLJuly 24, 2020

 No, you're free in the architecture that you choose.
 We mostly use fully-connected networks and CNNs at this point, but you can click the three dots on the neural network page, select Switch to expert mode and you'll have the full Keras API available.

 Is Edge Impulse dependent on ST microcontrollers, or can it run on other Cortex-M processors?

 Edge Impulse runs on anything with a modern C++ compiler, but we can load additional optimizations when targeting STM32.

 Can we use more than one model on the same MCU?

-Yes, nothing stopping you from that (except compute power).
+Yes, nothing stopping you from that (except computing power).
 You'll just call a single function to invoke the ML algorithm like you'd call any other function.

 Any other questions?
 Ask them on the forums.